 At the end of the day, a customer-centric approach should apply in every interaction you have with a customer, whether it’s between a human representative of your company or a virtual one.
 We hope these best practices for a customer-centric knowledge base will be a helpful guide to building a knowledge base that’s truly helpful to your customer.

-With Gladly’s Answers, you can create an experience that both your agents and customers will love you for.
+With Gladly’s Answers, you can create an experience that both your agents and customers will love you for using customer self service software.
 From AI-powered suggestions that point your agents to the right knowledge base article each time, to the single database where you can store all your important answers, and categorize them for easy reference by channel, or whether it’s for internal or external consumption.
-Watch a demo, and see what a truly customer-centric knowledge base can do for your customer experience.
+Watch a demo, and see what a truly customer service knowledge base can do for your customer experience.